polkadot-js/extension/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/polkadot-js/extension.svg)](https://greenkeeper.io/)

-A very simple scaffolding browser extension that injects a [@polkadot/api](https://github.com/polkadot-js/api) Signer into a page, along with any associated accounts, allowing for use by the application.
+A very simple scaffolding browser extension that injects a [@polkadot/api](https://github.com/polkadot-js/api) Signer into a page, along with any associated accounts, allowing for use by any dapp.
 This is an extensible POC implementation of a Polkadot/Substrate browser signer.

 As it stands, it does one thing: it _only_ manages accounts and allows the signing of transactions with those accounts.
-(It does not inject providers for use by dapps, not does it perform the function of a wallet where it submits txs to the network).
+It does not inject providers for use by dapps at this early point, nor does it perform wallet functions where it constructs and submits txs to the network.

 # Running

 Currently is not packaged since it is under heavy development.
+As such you need to build it yourself.
 To use -

 1. Build via `yarn build` or `yarn watch`
-2. Add the extension under `chrome://extensions/` (ensure you have the Development flag set) and "Load unpacked"
+2. Add the extension under `chrome://extensions/`
+  - ensure you have the Development flag set
+  - "Load unpacked" and point to `packages/extension/build`
+  - if developing, after making changes - refresh the extension
-3. When visiting `http://localhost:3000` or `https://polkadot.js.org/apps/` it will inject (the menifest currently only lists these 2 endpoints)
+3. When visiting `http://localhost:3000` or `https://polkadot.js.org/apps/` it will inject the extension (the manifest currently only lists these 2 endpoints)

 Once added, you can create an account (via a generated seed) or import via an existing seed.
+The UI, when loaded, will show these accounts as `<account name> (extension)`

-## Overview
+## Technical

-It injects `injectedWeb3` into the global `window` object, exposing the following:
+The extension injects `injectedWeb3` into the global `window` object, exposing the following:

 ```js
 // a version that identifies the actual injection version (future-use)